monroews/EnvEngLabTextbook/Gas_Transfer/Gas_Transfer.rst

  #.
 Provide clamps to mount DO probes on magnetic stirrers.
  #.
 Determine maximum airflow rate that is reasonable given small reactor volume.
  #.
 Configure the TA workstation to be measuring the source air pressure and sharing it using this `ProCoDA method <https://github.com/monroews/EnvEngLabTextbook/raw/master/ProCoDA/methods/Gas_Transfer_TAbench_method_file.pcm>`_.
  #.
-Verify that the source air pressure is close to 100 kPa.
-If it exceeds 120 kPa then ask the building manager to reduce the air pressure.
+Verify that the source air pressure is between 10 and 20 kPa.
+The regulator is in the lab and can be adjusted.